Frequently Asked Questions About General Ecology Drinking Water Systems.

 What about my icemaker and instant hot water units?

-General Ecology provides handy icemaker installation kits permitting purified water to be directed to your refrigerator for chilled water and icemaker requirements.
+General Ecology offers handy icemaker installation kits that direct purified water to your refrigerator for chilled water and icemaker needs.
 Similarly, a hot water dispenser inlet line can also be connected to the water line from your General Ecology drinking water system.

 Can we take our General Ecology system with us when we relocate to a new home?

 Yes, the General Ecology systems are readily removed and reinstalled.
 A cover plate may have to be purchased from the local hardware store to cover the hole in the sink ledge, but this should not be a problem.
 Contact your General Ecology distributor for new installation accessories that may be necessary for re-installation.
-Also, many people are able to sell their units to the new homeowners and purchase a new unit after relocating.
+Also, many people can sell their units to new homeowners and purchase a new unit after relocating.

 Who else makes a product like Seagull® IV or Nature Pure®?

-General Ecology developed the Seagull® IV and Nature Pure® drinking water technology after significant research and testing and is the sole manufacturer of the product.
+General Ecology developed the Seagull® IV and Nature Pure® drinking water technologies after extensive research and testing, and is the sole manufacturer of the products.
 Many companies have tried, without success, to duplicate the outstanding effectiveness of the Seagull® IV and Nature Pure® systems.
-Don’t be mislead by companies making claims that they’re “just as good”, or “better than” Seagull® IV.
+Don’t be misled by companies making claims that they’re “just as good” or “better than” Seagull® IV.
 A better product simply doesn’t exist.

 This so-called test really is a demonstration of electrolysis.
-It is well known that an electrical current flowing from one electrode to another can dissolve and erode the electrode material into water surrounding it.
-In other words, these folks are adding contamination to the water, and fraudulently implying that the contamination has come from the Seagull® IV system.
+It is well known that an electrical current flowing from one electrode to another can dissolve and erode the electrode material, causing it to be dissolved and eroded into the water surrounding it.
+In other words, these folks are contaminating the water and fraudulently implying that the contamination originated from the Seagull® IV system.

-What about these small charcoal filter gadgets that attach to the end of the faucet or are installed in a plastic pitcher?
+What about these small charcoal filter gadgets that attach to the end of the faucet or fit into a plastic pitcher?
 They seem to be quite inexpensive.

-Actually they’re quite expensive, since they cost good money and do essentially nothing to improve the quality of your water.
-These units typically contain just a few grams of loose granular charcoal and have demonstrated as little as 5 to 10 percent effectiveness (i.e. 90 to 95 percent of contamination comes through).
-Many of our customers are people who have become aware of the need for water quality improvement, have purchased one of the faucet-attaching or pitcher gadgets, and then sought an effective product that really works.
+Actually, they’re quite expensive, since they cost a good amount of money and do essentially nothing to improve the quality of your water.
+These units typically contain just a few grams of loose granular charcoal and have demonstrated effectiveness as low as 5 to 10 percent (i.e., 90 to 95 percent of contamination passes through).
+Many of our customers are people who have become aware of the need for improved water quality, have purchased one of the faucet-attaching or pitcher gadgets, and then sought an effective product that really works.

-I’ve heard that recent research shows that more contamination can enter the body through pores in the skin than enters the body through ingestion.
+I’ve heard that recent research shows that more contamination can enter the body through pores in the skin than through ingestion.
 What can I do about this problem?

-We’ve seen some of this information also, and it makes sense because skin is quite porous – that’s how we perspire.
-General Ecology’s SPARK-L-PURE® micro-filtration unit can easily handle the flow requirements for an entire household to provide excellent quality water for bathing, dish-washing and other higher flow requirements.
-These stainless steel units are very compact, convenient and easily installed.
+We’ve also seen some of this information, and it makes sense because skin is quite porous – that’s how we perspire.
+General Ecology’s SPARK-L-PURE® microfiltration unit can easily handle the flow requirements of an entire household, providing excellent-quality water for bathing, dishwashing, and other high-flow applications.
+These stainless steel units are very compact, convenient, and easy to install.
 Ask your distributor for details.

 How can I ensure I have drinking water in emergency situations?

-Power outages resulting from natural and man-made disasters can result in a loss of water pressure.
-Our Seagull® IV X-1P is an excellent manual pumping system for use in non-pressurized water environments whether in a remote local or your own home during emergencies.
+Power outages from natural and man-made disasters can cause a loss of water pressure.
+Our Seagull® IV X-1P is an excellent manual pumping system for use in non-pressurized water environments, whether in a remote location, your own home, or during emergencies.
 In addition, we offer an Emergency Preparedness Conversion Kit for use with our X-1F, X-1FP and X-1D configurations.
-This Emergency Kit quickly and effectively converts these Seagull® IV models to manual pumping system for times of emergency, then just as easily back again to the original configuration when the emergency is over.
+This Emergency Kit quickly and effectively converts these Seagull® IV models to a manual pumping system for emergencies, then just as easily back to the original configuration when the emergency is over.
 General Ecology also manufactures the FIRST NEED® series, a full line of portable water purifiers.